Everything You’ve Ever Wondered About Farm to Table Restaurants

 so, is eating at farm to table restaurants worth the cost?

-what is farm to table?
+how can you tell if a restaurant is farm to table?

 If you’re interested in more information about sustainable food practices, check out: